-Students with little prior coursework on Latin America will benefit most from our interdisciplinary curriculum consisting of a core set of courses surveying the history, politics, society and culture of the region along with advanced language training and in-depth courses dealing with the region.
+Students with little prior coursework on Latin America will benefit most from our interdisciplinary curriculum consisting of a core set of courses surveying the history, politics, culture and society, and enviroment and ecology of the region along with advanced language training and in-depth courses dealing with the region.
 In consultation with a faculty advisor, students select a course of study suited to their individual interests.
 One may obtain a dual professional degree concurrently with the M.A.

 Prior graduates of the Latin American Studies master's degree program have gone into higher education, business and the private sector, government, and non-governmental organizations.

 For official degree requirements and approved courses, please see the Latin American Studies section of the Stanford Bulletin online.